 - Memphis Music

 Shrub (S) roses are good for large sized landscape or garden areas.
-These are known for their more sprawling habit, growing from 5 to 15 feet in every direction, given the right climate and growing conditions.
+These are known for their more sprawling habit, growing from 5 to 15 feet (1.5 to 4.5 m.) in every direction, given the right climate and growing conditions.
 Shrub roses are known for their hardiness and feature large clusters of blooms/flares.
 Within this group or type of roses are the English Roses hybridized by David Austin.
 Some examples would be:

 I really cannot think of roses without envisioning Climbing (Cl) roses growing elegantly up and over an ornate arbor, fence or wall.
 There are large flowered climbing (LCl) roses as well as miniature climbing rose bushes.
 These, by nature, love to climb up nearly anything.
 Many require consistent pruning to keep them within a given area and can easily grow out of control if left without care.
 Some examples of climbing rose bushes are:

 - Awakening (LCl)

 Last, but certainly not least, are the Tree Roses.
 Tree roses are created by grafting a desired rose bush onto a sturdy standard cane stock.
 If the top part of the rose tree dies, the remaining portion of the tree rose will not produce the same blooms again.
 Tree roses need special attention to grow in cold climates, as without such care, the top desired part of the rose tree will freeze and die.

 *Article Note: The letters in parenthesis above, such as (HT), are the abbreviations used by the American Rose Society in their published Selecting Roses Handbook.